Ech0ytr/DS-5690-GenAI-paper-presentation/README.md

 - Raffel et al. (2019) - **Exploring the Limits of Transfer Learning with T5**
 - Hendrycks & Gimpel (2016) - **Gaussian Error Linear Units (GELUs)**
 - Ramachandran et al. (2017) - **Searching for Activation Functions** (Swish)

----

-## Summary: Why You Should Care

-1. **Immediate Practical Value**: SwiGLU/GEGLU are used in production today
-2. **Simple to Implement**: Just replace your FFN layers
-3. **Consistent Gains**: Works across different model sizes and tasks
-4. **Theoretical Insights**: Shows importance of multiplicative interactions
-5. **Future Research**: Opens doors to exploring other gated architectures

----